honklin/Circuit-Python/README.md

 ## Photointerrupter

 ### Description
-This assignment displays the number of times a photointerrupter is interrupted on an LCD screen.
+This assignment displays the number of times a photointerrupter is interrupted on an LCD screen every 4 seconds.

 ### Code
 ```python